 Dr. Jonathan Babcock

 Throughout his career as a performer, clinician and educator Jonathan Babcock has developed a strong, personal style of leadership that inspires, educates and challenges.
-An Associate Professor at Texas State University, he conducts the Texas State University Singers and teaches graduate and undergraduate courses in choral conducting, literature and pedagogy.
+A Professor at Texas State University, he conducts the Texas State University Singers, Men's Choir and teaches graduate and undergraduate courses in choral conducting, literature and pedagogy.
 Prior to coming to Texas State, Babcock served as Associate Professor at the Conservatory of Music, Brooklyn College of the City University of New York.

 Throughout his career Babcock has been privileged to work with world-class artists such as Richard Tucker Award winner Stephanie Blythe, and Tony Award winner Victoria Clark.
 He has conducted concerts in highly esteemed venues such as Carnegie Hall, New York City; The Forbidden City Concert Hall, Beijing, China and The St. Thomas Church, Leipzig, Germany.
 Additionally, he has lead performances at American Choral Directors Association, Texas Music Educators Association and New York State School Music Association conventions.
 Working as an advocate for contemporary choral music, he has overseen the commissioning of new works by composers such as Paul Moravec, David Del Tredici, John Conahan and Stephen Paulus.